-Stone Sour - Tom Bullock's almost forgotten creation
+Stone Sour Recipe - Tom Bullock's Almost Forgotten Creation

-The Stone Sour marries together the base element of a classic Sour cocktail with the fresh flavors of orange juice.
+The Stone Sour marries the base elements and concept of a classic Sour Cocktail with the fresh flavors of orange juice.

 Stone Sour Cocktail

-The Whiskey Stone Sour, probably the most famous version, is a close relative of the Whiskey Sour.
+The Whiskey Stone Sour, the most famous version we make here, is a close relative of the Whiskey Sour.
+Apart from that, Amaretto, Rum, and even Tequila Stone Sours are among the more popular choices.

 Stone Sour Cocktail